splunk/ta-cisco-webex-meetings-add-on-for-splunk/README.md

 #### Create a Service Account

 Create the service account in **Webex Meetings site's admin portal** (CompanyXYZ.webex.com).
-Attached is the sample Screenshots.
 Once the API user was created it was linked to the Control Hub because we have linked sites.

-Based on which Webex you have, the account creation might be different.
+Based on which Cisco Webex Meetings you have, the account creation might be different.

 If you have to go to admin.webex.com (Control Hub) to login and manage your webex account, you may run into some issues.
 Generally, Webex Teams and Webex Meetings portal are completely automated from Active directory connector and adding a **local user** is **DISABLED** as soon as AD connector is set up.